karl0sfandang0/ansible-3-client-demo/README.md

 Test it's working with:

-ansible all -m ping
+$ ansible all -m ping

 Proceed to show other Ansible ad-hoc commands such as using the command module:

-ansible db -a "/usr/bin/hostname"
+$ ansible db -a "/usr/bin/hostname"

 Privilege escalation:

-ansible web -a "/usr/bin/whoami"
+$ ansible web -a "/usr/bin/whoami"

 ..followed by:

-ansible web -a "/usr/bin/whoami" -b
+$ ansible web -a "/usr/bin/whoami" -b

 Gathering facts:

-ansible karl_db -m setup
+$ ansible db -m setup

 ..
 And any other points of discussion you might want to address.